［ 五 ］

 The Red Clover was far more likely to recognize her than she him.
 If he was truly on their side, then she could expect contact of some kind from him soon, or at the very least be left alone.
 But if he was a spy, the monarchy would be alerted and she would be placed under investigation.
 They would do it discreetly of course, but there would be definite attempts to kick her out of the mushai-riki, or worse, a more permanent form of elimination.
 She felt like a guinea pig let loose on foreign land, to test if this new territory was conducive to life.

 Outside a bell rang, loud and clear.
 The girls looked up.
 It was the signal for everyone to gather outside, in the plaza.
-The plaza was wide and spacious, easily accommodating the hundred girls.
+Wide and spacious, it easily accommodated the hundred girls.
 A female attendant was waiting, and she faced them all importantly.

 “Lady Sha will meet you all in the Room of Remembrance at the hour of nine.”
 She eyed a few of the girls, who were already in their nightdresses.
 “I suggest a complete outfit change to make yourselves look presentable.”